-Ascend Leadership Academy's curriculum plan is directly aligned with the schools mission.
+Ascend Leadership Academy's curriculum plan is directly aligned with the school's mission.
 First, ALA will grow student self-efficacy through the infusion of leadership principles consistent with the Leader in Me program.
 The goal of the Leader in Me program is to include the 7 Habits in every feature of the learning environment including the academic curriculum.
 This program promotes students being proactive in the learning community and encourages educators to find ways to magnify the strengths and abilities of all students.
-We will expand students intellectual understanding through the execution of our innovative Project Based Leadership (PBLe) pedagogy and comprehensive Digital Media curriculum.
+We will expand student's intellectual understanding through the execution of our innovative Project Based Leadership (PBLe) pedagogy and comprehensive Digital Media curriculum.
 ALA's digital media curriculum will immerse students in the latest digital software and technology to provide them with skills necessary for success in our emerging digital world.
 This Digital media curriculum will give students real-world applicable skills that will prepare them for the 21st century.
-Students will participate in Project Based Leadership (PBLe) in both their core and digital media courses that will be designed to have deep connections to the world outside of the classroom.
+Students will participate in Project Based Leadership (PBLe) in both their core and digital media This pedagogy is designed to ensure students make connections with courses. the curriculum and the world outside of the classroom.
 One of the major foundations of PBLe is the inclusion of student choice throughout the learning process.
 When executed effectively PBLe encourages students to be accountable to their own learning which fosters increased student engagement and achievement.
-Finally, our curriculum plan growing our students social competence through focuses on cogenerative dialoques within the classroom.
+Finally, our curriculum plan focuses on growing our students' social competence through the use of cogenerative dialogues within the classroom.
 Teachers will include cogenerative dialogues in their classroom periodically to allow students to co-construct certain areas of the classroom and provide input for aspects of their project work.
-The intent of these dialogues is for students to share their own expertise about learning and ensure their cultural realities are considered when instructional decisions are made.
+The intent of these dialogues is for students to share their own expertise about ensure their cultural learning and realities are considered when instructional decisions are made.
 All of the leadership foundations included in our curriculum plan are designed to foster student empowerment and ownership in the learning community.

-By considering the student perspective in the major elements our curriculum plan, our targeted population will benefit immensely.
-Ascend's targeted population will consist of a diverse group of students from various cultural and socio-economic backgrounds in eastern Durham and western Wake County.
-Our curriculum plan is designed to consider the student perspective to facilitate a student-teacher partnership in the classroom.
+By considering the student perspective in the major elements of our curriculum plan, our targeted population will benefit immensely.
+Ascend's targeted population will consist of a diverse group of students from various cultural and socio-economic backgrounds in Lee County.
+Our curriculum plan is designed to consider the student perspective and to facilitate a studentteacher partnership in the classroom.
 Students will be invested in the learning community as a relevant stakeholder whose individual needs and perspective will have a compelling influence when instructional decisions are made.
 In conjunction with this, teachers will receive professional development in culturally responsive pedagogy, and training in AIG, ELL, and other identified student groups based on the needs of our student population.

 All classroom lessons, activities, and projects will be aligned closely with the NC Accountability model.
 Our curriculum plan will be in accordance with the NC Essential and Common Core standards to ensure student achievement on state mandated EOG/EOC tests.
-We will also implement the Multi-tiered systems of support (MTSS) program based on teacher observations, classroom performance metrics and benchmark assessment data.
-This program will provide supplementary and intensive instruction on top of the students' core differentiated instruction.
+We will also implement the Multi-tiered systems of Support (MTSS) program based on teacher observations, classroom performance metrics and benchmark assessment data.
+This program will provide supplementary and intensive instruction on top of the students core differentiated instruction.
 Teachers will meet with administration and in professional learning teams to discuss student progress on benchmark assessment data.
 In these meetings they will collaborate to establish appropriate plans of action based on this data and other performance assessments.